Betterment Review: Is it a Good Investment Option?

 Flexible Portfolios

-This feature is optional and can be beneficial to experienced investors that still prefer automated investing but want to control some of the investment options.
+Users can also modify the asset classes and geographic weights of their portfolio.
+This feature is optional, but it can benefit experienced investors who still prefer automated investing but want to control some investment options.

 Automatic Portfolio Rebalancing

+Portfolio rebalancing is necessary because it helps you maintain your target asset allocation.
 You don’t want the balance between stocks and bonds to stray too far from their target allocation.

-With each new investment, the first portion of your cash buys funds that have the highest underallocation.
+Betterment rebalances your portfolio as necessary when positions “drift” from their target percentage.
+With each new investment, the first portion of your cash buys funds with the highest underallocation.

 The service may sell overallocated positions and reinvest your profits into underallocated positions.
+You can create customized rules for how often the service rebalances your portfolio.

 Tax Loss Harvesting

-This selling and replacing gives the investor the opportunity to claim a capital loss on their taxes while still maintaining “exposure to the asset class.”
+This selling and replacing allows the investor to claim a capital loss on their taxes while still maintaining “exposure to the asset class.”
+These losses can minimize your taxable gains in non-retirement accounts.

-This feature is free and Betterment suggests if your portfolio balance is large enough to benefit from this rebalancing tool.
+This feature is free, and Betterment suggests that if your portfolio balance is large enough, you can benefit from this rebalancing tool.
+Other robo-advisors may charge an additional fee for this convenience.

 Tax Coordination